Perplex City

-An artifact called the Reseda Cube (pronounced /Reh-kay-duh/) is stolen from the Perplex City Academy and makes its way to Earth.
-A Cube Retrieval Team (CRT) is formed to search for the Cube.
-Because the citizens of Perplex City are unable to travel to Earth, the Master of the Perplex City Academy, Sente Kiteway, asks the citizens of Earth for help in finding the Cube and offers to share leads or clues that he or the CRT may get.

-Clues to the location of the Cube are periodically left by the person who stole it, known only as Combed Thunderclap.
-It is discovered that an organization called the Third Power and a Cube-worshipping cult called the Reconstructionists are also looking for the Cube.
-While the people of Earth are left to search for the Cube on Earth, various citizens of Perplex City, particularly Kurt McAllister and Sente’s two daughters, Scarlett and Violet, attempt to find additional clues in Perplex City and to discover the identity of Combed Thunderclap.
-The latter three discover the lab in which the Cube was made.
-They find that the Cube was built by Sente and can be used as a weapon and a teleporter.
-The Cube is finally found by the people of Earth in Northamptonshire, England; they also determine that it was Violet who stole the Cube and hid it on Earth, in an effort to keep it out of the hands of the Third Power.
+Gameplay

+Perplex City is an alternative reality game whose story unfolds through a series of collectible puzzle cards.
+Eventually, 256 cards total were released in four waves.
+The main objective of the game is to search for a cube named "The Receda Cube", a cube that is physically buried somewhere on Earth, whose location is hinted at through the collectible cards.
+Every collectible card had a scratch panel that hid a unique code that players can use to track their progress in solving the game.
+Additionally, each card has an individual puzzle that can be solved outside the main objective of the game.

+Clues in the card may lead players to websites, blogs, emails, telephone numbers in the real world, and characters in the game "communicated" with players using blogs, such as in the case of Violet and Scarlett Kiteway, daughters of the Master of the Academy, the organization responsible for maintaining the cube.
+Players are also encouraged to contribute to the in-universe, online newspaper, The Sentinel, where players can communicate with each other and characters in the game to solve the puzzles.

 Puzzle cards

-Mind Candy sold a series of collectible puzzle cards in foil packs.
-Each pack contained six random cards from a total of 256 possible cards.
-Cards were divided into sets and subsets of varying rarity and difficulty.
+Mind Candy marketed a range of puzzle cards as collectibles, which they sold in foil packs.
+Each foil pack contained six random cards which were selected from a pool of 256 cards.
+The cards were categorized into sets and further into subsets based on their rarity and difficulty levels.
 Unlike collectible card games such as Magic: The Gathering or Pokémon, the cards are not designed for competitive player-versus-player "combat."
 Instead, each card depicts a different puzzle, with the rarer cards also featuring more complex riddles.
 Cards were marked with unique identifiers, which could then be entered onto the Perplex City website, earning points and a place on a leaderboard.
-Many cards contained hidden features, such as ultraviolet or heat-sensitive inks, and they covered a broad range of them,es from pop-culture trivia to cryptography and logic brainteasers.
+Many cards contained hidden features, such as ultraviolet or heat-sensitive inks, and they covered a broad range of themes, from pop-culture trivia to cryptography and logic brainteasers.

 Each card was a member of a four-card set.
 If all four cards were solved by a player, they received double points for each card in the set.